kreitsma/server/README.md

 to add a way for an admin to add new volunteer categories and to view individual jobs.

 The team members for this project are Ethan Clark, Benjamin Kastner, Kyle Reitsma, and Mitch Stark.

+The design.md file can be found in the project directory in this repo.